 We must consistently improve or modify our packaging materials due to new regulations and the society’s demand for sustainability.
 It is critical to ensure that the new packaging materials are compatible with our products on very short research timelines.
 The Schrödinger platform has been very helpful for us to screen different materials for compatibility in a short period of time.
 We can quickly narrow down to 2-3 from over 10 candidates.
 The digital approach greatly speeds up and improves our decision making.

 Our collaborations have been very successful, not only because of our satisfaction with Schrödinger’s advanced technologies, but also because of their level of scientific expertise, support, and collaborative openness.
 The two teams adapted well to each other, and we worked together as close partners.
 We view Schrödinger as part of our journey to fully develop and integrate a digitalization platform into our R&D efforts, where the end goal is to digitally simulate entire manufacturing processes.

 We are just getting started, but we’ve already experienced a dramatic impact on our business and innovation timescale within a year.
 On average, applying Schrödinger’s technology has expedited timelines up to 10x compared to a purely experimental approach.
 As a result, we are adopting digital simulation as part of our fundamental innovation strategy.
-We have enjoyed our collaboration and we are eager to continue to apply the approach across more brands for both innovation and problem-solving.
+We have enjoyed our collaboration and we are eager to continue to apply the approach across more brands for innovation, sustainability and problem-solving.